CERT Basic Training is currently a fully in-person training.

 Phase 2 is a 2.5- to 3-hour in-person evening class with team building (Build a Tower), as well as going over local info such as Code Red, local DSW info, and our teams.
 We also review medical topics that are not “hands-on.”
 There is a discussion as part of Disaster Psych.
-In reality, this is what we were doing over Zoom last fall, but we get to do it in person with vaxed/boosted instructors and students (and still wearing masks inside).
+In reality, this is what we were doing over Zoom last fall, but we get to do it in person with vaxed instructors and students.
+Masks are still strongly recommended for close-contact activities.
 These will be held in the classroom at the Live Oak Fire Station.
-Sign up for Phase 2 instruction here.
+Sign up to instruct.

 Phase 3 will be held at the Aptos Fire Station in the yard.
 Similar to the old Saturday final session with some changes.
 Since we are also doing medical during this day (bandaging, splinting, H2T), we have 2 instructors each doing 3 stations for 1-1/4 hours per station.
 One is medical, one combines fire extinguishers and cribbing, and the third is search and rescue (including turning off power and gas) and then extracting the survivors (lifts and carries).
-Sign up for Phase 3 instruction here.
+Sign up to instruct.